 On top of that, there's no way for the student borrower or the other parent to become legally responsible for the loan.
 The parent who borrowed the loan is stuck with the debt until they pay the loan back or they die, whichever comes first.

-Can a parent plus loan be transferred to a student?
+Can I transfer a Parent Plus Loan to a student?

-There is no federal student loan option that allows a Parent Plus Loan borrower to transfer the parent loan to their child.
+Stated differently, the U.S. Department of Education doesn't offer federal student loan options that allow a Parent Plus Loan borrower to transfer the parent loan to their child.

 Because of that, if you want your child to be legally responsible for paying back the Parent Plus Loan, look outside of the federal student aid system to the private student loan market.